Risks and causes of nasal and sinus cancers

 Remember - cancers of the nasal cavity are quite rare, even in people who smoke.
 But if you do smoke, you are much more likely to develop a head and neck cancer than someone who doesn’t.

-There is more about cancer risk and smoking on the Cancer Research UK website.
+There is more about cancer risk and smoking on our website.

 Research suggests that working in some jobs increases your risk of developing cancers in the nasal cavity and paranasal sinuses.
 This is because they can expose you to certain chemicals.
 Through your job, you could be exposed to harmful chemicals that can increase the risk of nasal cavity and paranasal sinus cancers.